enkidevs/curriculum/mongodb/intro/crud-query-collections/query-collection-3.md

 In the previous insight, we discussed how to query using the `$lt`, `$gt`, `$lte` and `$gte` operators.

-Now, we are going to discuss how to find a range between two values using a combination of the 4 previously explained operators and the `$and` logical operator.
+Now, we are going to discuss how to define a range between two values using a combination of the 4 previously explained operators together with the `$and` logical operator.

-The `$and` logical operator is used to join 2 or more expressions together to query data more precisely.
+The `$and` logical operator is used to join two or more expressions together to query data more precisely.
 When we query with the `$and` operator, no matter the number of expressions located inside, all expressions have to evaluate to true.

-Let's say we want to find all the pokémon whose `power` ranges between 250 and 350, we would need to use 2 or more of the above operators together with the `$and` operator to achieve this.
+Let's say we want to find all the pokémon whose `power` ranges between 250 and 350.
+For this, we would need to use 2 or more of the above operators together with the `$and` operator.
 If we would use them without `$and` it would not give a range between the two values, but rather all values lower than and greater than the specified ones.

 Example without `$and`:
 ```javascript